No matter whether you’re building or scaling your sales team and business, a structured approach to sales training is a must.

 Not every salesperson is the same.

 Don’t even try to create a uniform team of salespeople ready to handle every single client that comes along.
-It’s much better to identify their strengths and help them become their best selves.

 Encourage them to team up with other sales reps who specialize in a different field so that they can support each other, collaborate, and benefit from cross-training.